-Pier 70 is located on San Francisco's Central Waterfront, an approximately 69-acre site, generally between 18th and 22nd Streets, east of Illinois Street.
+Pier 70 is approximately 69 acres, located on San Francisco's Central Waterfront, generally between 18th and 22nd Streets, east of Illinois Street.
 For over 150 years, some portion of the site has been in use for ship building and repair, steel production, and other supporting heavy industrial uses.
-As discussed in more detail in Note 17, the Port completed an environmental investigation and risk assessment of the project area.
+In April 2014, the National Park Service approved the Port's nomination for the Union Iron Works Historic District at Pier 70 and listed the district in the National Register of Historic Places.
+As discussed in more detail in Note 17, the Port has completed an environmental investigation and risk assessment of the project area.
 Findings from the completed risk assessment do not indicate any immediate need for soil or groundwater remediation.
 Following a three-year community planning process, the Port Commission endorsed the Pier 70 Master Plan in May 2010.
 The plan balances sustained ship repair, historic preservation, new waterfront parks and new development.
-It identifies over 3 million square feet of new building potential and 700,000 square feet of buildings to be rehabilitated.
-On April 17, 2014, the National Park Service approved the Port's nomination for the Union Iron Works Historic District at Pier 70 and listed the district in the National Register of Historic Places.
+It identifies over three million square feet of new building potential and 700,000 square feet of buildings to be rehabilitated.